What is hypercondriac?

 Diagnosis of Hypochondria

 If the above symptoms are noted in you, you will need a health care provider to evaluate them and ascertain that you are actually hypochondriac.
-It is important that you describe the symptoms accurately for accurate diagnosis.
+It is important that you describe the symptoms accurately for the most accurate diagnosis.
 When did the symptoms start?
 How severe are they?
 How often do they occur?

 They keenly look at how you deal with symptoms and help you through in challenging them to encourage a more realistic and balanced view.

 Treating symptoms with medication may not always be the answer however.
 It is also advisable that the benefits and potential side effects of taking the medicine are compared before settling for this option.
+So always make sure to consult with a qualified professional.

 If you like you can read more on What causes Hypochondria.